noah-bar/Bismuth/README.md

 ## Features

 - **Quote Management**: Create, edit, and manage quotes with multiple statuses (draft, sent, accepted, rejected, completed, closed)
+- **Separate Offer & Invoice Items**: Manage different items for offers and invoices independently with tabbed interface
 - **Company & Contact Management**: Organize clients with company and contact information
-- **PDF Generation**: Generate professional offers and invoices with customizable templates
+- **PDF Generation**: Generate professional offers and invoices with customizable templates and dynamic download
 - **Statistics Dashboard**: Track quote performance with interactive charts and metrics
-- **User Profiles**: Manage company information, signatures, and logos
+- **User Profiles**: Manage company information, signatures, logos, and password change functionality
+- **Toast Notifications**: Real-time feedback with success and error notifications
 - **Progressive Web App**: Install and use as a native app on mobile and desktop
 - **Responsive Design**: Optimized for mobile, tablet, and desktop devices
 - **Internationalization**: French language support with i18n